 Brave New World envisions a future totalitarian society in which individual liberty has been usurped by an all-powerful state.
 But while other dystopian novels envision totalitarian measures being carried out through tactics like surveillance and torture, Brave New World, in contrast, argues that the most powerful totalitarian state would be one that doesn't suppress and frighten its citizens, but instead manages to convince its citizens to love their slavery.

 Brave New World raises the terrifying prospect that advances in the sciences of biology and psychology could be transformed by a totalitarian government into technologies that will change the way that human beings think and act.
 Once this happens, the novel suggests, the totalitarian government will cease to allow the pursuit of actual science, and the truth that science reveals will be restricted and controlled.
-Huxley argues that the more human beings harness technology to…(read full theme analysis)
+Huxley argues that the more human beings harness technology to…read analysis of Technology and Control

 Brave New World criticizes the industrial economic systems of the era in which it was written by imagining those systems pushed to their logical extremes.
 The industrial revolution that began in the second half of the 19th century and sped up through the 20th allowed for the production of massive quantities of new goods.
-But there's no value in producing new goods that no one wants, so the willingness of the masses to consume these…(read full theme analysis)
+But there's no value in producing new goods that no one wants, so the willingness of the masses to consume these…read analysis of Industrialism and Consumption

 All of World State society can be described as an effort to eliminate the individual from society.
 That doesn't mean the elimination of all people—it means the conditioning of those people so that they don't really think of themselves as individuals.
-Individualism, which encompasses an awareness of one's own opinions and abilities, the joys of personal relationship, and the accompanying sorrows of loneliness and isolation, is suppressed as aggressively as possible by the World State…(read full theme analysis)
+Individualism, which encompasses an awareness of one's own opinions and abilities, the joys of personal relationship, and the accompanying sorrows of loneliness and isolation, is suppressed as aggressively as possible by the World State…read analysis of Individuality